koolquark/uptime-kuma/CONTRIBUTING.md

 - src (Frontend source code)
 - test (unit test)

-## Can I create a pull request for Uptime Kuma?
+## Can I create a pull request for Uptime View?

 Yes or no, it depends on what you will try to do.
 Since I don't want to waste your time, be sure to **create an empty draft pull request or open an issue, so we can have a discussion first**.
 Especially for a large pull request or you don't know if it will be merged or not.